rhoni-team/clean_text_rhoni/README.md

 ## Usage

-This package has 2 main functions to clean a text from special characters, extra spaces, tildes, and transform it to lowercase.
+This package has 2 main functions to clean a text:

+`clean_text` function performs a complete text cleaning process on the input text.
+The cleaning operations include removing leading and trailing spaces, replacing multiple spaces with a single space, converting text to lowercase, removing accents, removing special characters, and removing the tilde from 'ñ'.

+`clean_text_snake_case` function performs the same comprehensive text cleaning process as `clean_text`, and additionally transforms the cleaned text into snake case style by replacing spaces with underscores.
+This is useful for creating consistent and readable variable or column names.

 ```bash
 from clean_text_rhoni.clean_text_rhoni import clean_text, clean_text_snake_case